Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

     3. Verify that the two sums are equal.
 5. Verify that for every asset ID among `Destinations`, there is at least one `Source` with such asset ID.
 (This prevents creating zero units of an asset not present among the valid sources.)
 6. If the transaction version is 1: verify that the `ExtHash` is the all-zero hash.
+7. Verify that the program VM version is not equal to 0.
+8. If the program VM version is 1, verify that the program’s bytecode does not begin with [FAIL](vm1.md#fail) instruction.

 Note: validating the `Destination` structure _does not_ recur into the the referenced entry that would lead to an infinite loop.
 It only verifies that `Source` and `Destination` reference each other consistently.